 This ensures timely submission and reduction of high balances.
 For example, you can set a policy for all personal expense reports to be submitted by the end of the following month.

 It also helps if expense reports are simple for employees.
 Cumbersome Excel sheets may be a reason why employees procrastinate.
-Make it easy for them by considering an app-based solution, like Expensify, that allows employees to take a photo and submit it for reimbursement straight from their phone.
+Make it easy for them by using an app-based solution, like Expensify, that allows employees to take a photo and submit it for reimbursement straight from their phone.

 Instill a new spending culture across the company